 The good news: you don't need 3 hours.
 You need 30–45 minutes — but they have to be the right 30–45 minutes, in the right order, focused on the right things.

-This guide is a concrete plan for people with real schedules.
+Concrete plan for people with real schedules.

 The constraint is real — but it's not fatal